gabic12/States-Guessing-Game/README.md

 - latest version of Python (game was created with version 3.13)
 - pandas librabry (run 'pip install pandas' in the terminal)

-us_map.gif contains a picture of USA map and states_file.csv contains a list with all the state names and corresponding X, Y coordiantes.
+us_map.gif contains a picture of USA map and states_file.csv includes a list with all the state names along with their corresponding X and Y coordinates.
 Run main.py to play the game.